flian/WebLightWallet/README.md

 # WebLightWallet

 a simple web light wallet for infinitecoin and dogm coin

+a bbs sample include with infinitecoin and dogmcoin